"

 ‘I am in the hospital.’

-*Translation note: if you’re in the hospital and if you’re being treated for something, if YOU are a patient, then you typically use лежать to indicate it.
+*Translation note: if you’re in the hospital and if you’re being treated for something, if YOU are a patient, then you typically use лежать to indicate this.

 Стоя́ть – to stand / be standing (somewhere)